Do students have to participate in all Collegiate Pursuits programs or be a member of Pursuits to be part of these shows?

 As is standard in the professional and collegiate world, dropping/quitting a show is not an option.
 By submitting my audition, I acknowledge that I am agreeing to accept ANY role the casting team selects for me as dropping is not tolerated.
 If I do choose to drop the show, I acknowledge that I will be put on a one-show probation and will not be permitted to audition for the next Collegiate Pursuits production.

 While role requesting is not tolerated or permitted, we understand there may be times when, for moral or ethical reasons, you are not comfortable with playing every role in a show.
 In this case, please email Bethany Bourland, Pursuits Artistic Director, at email@example.com prior to submitting your audition so those circumstances are communicated thoroughly.

 Why don’t you cast every actor who auditions?

-As the rehearsal and performance process for Pursuits productions are more advanced and rigorous, our artistic team and committee believes that the shows should be reserved for only those who are ready and right for the particular show.
-If you are not cast, you will be offered free in person post audition feedback and will be specifically recommended for other shows throughout NTPA.
+As the processes for Pursuits productions are more advanced and rigorous, our artistic team and committee believes that the shows should be reserved for only those who are ready and right for the particular show.
+If you are not cast, you will be offered live post audition feedback and will be specifically recommended for other shows throughout NTPA.